Meyaal/gitpod-full-template/README.md

 * The top af the image on Join Us page is not visible, the top of the image is visible on smaller screens.
 * A white gap can be seen to the right of the footer and navigation bar as a result.

-* The value in lighthouse generator of the performance is 82%, and for the SEO is 89%.
-These values needs to be improved.
-I am aware about that values are poor and need to improves.I have been i contact with student Turtor to get some assistance with that.
-The advice that I have got was as long as code is passed validation it should be fine for now.